richardtallent/vue-simple-calendar/README.md

 ## Changes in 2.1

 In 2.1, the events above were renamed to make them kebab-case (for DOM template compatibility) and to refine the wording.
-The old event names, shown here respectively, have been deprecated and will be removed in 3.0 (until then, the component issues events under both names, for compatibility):
+The old event names, shown here respectively, were removed in 2.2:
 * `clickDay`
 * `clickEvent`
 * `setShowDate`